 Drawing of a dakini riding a corpse in a cremation grounds scene in Buddhist art – similar to Kali standing on the body of Shiva in Hindu depictions.
 The dakini or Kali will take the soul of the deceased yogi through the orb of the sun to immortality.
 The image above this article is also an artistic rendering of a Tibetan Dakini.

-Taking possession of another’s body is, in fact, a demonic activity, and it was done by yogis not always for beneficial purposes (for example, entering other bodies to escape death or to feed on them).
+Taking possession of another’s body is, in fact, a demonic activity, and it was done by yogis not always for beneficial purposes.
+Yogis may have entered other bodies to escape death or to feed on them.
 Some yogis were feared more than welcomed in villages.
 Yogis could render themselves invisible, take to flight, or practice transmutation of souls.

 In the course at Kripalu we had yoga practices with Yoganand Michael Carroll in which, using pranayama (breath work) and mula bandha (root lock) and uddiyana bandha (abdominal lock in which you pull up your internal organs), we were given a narrative in which we pulled up dakinis and demons from our pelvic region, held our breath as long as we could by pushing our tongue against the roof of our mouth, and then exploded them up through the crown of our heads into the sky where they would be disbursed.
-If some demons were left we chased them back into the pelvic region with vigorous kapalabhati or bastrika breathing and then went after them again in the same way.
+If some dakinis were left in the body we chased them back down into the pelvic region with vigorous kapalabhati or bastrika breathing and then went after them again in the same way.
 (See “Frank Answers About His Kripalu Adventure”).
 This is not a practice you are likely to experience in your ordinary yoga studio, although some teach the basic bandhas or locks (pelvis, abdomen, throat) which, taken together, seal the central channel (sushumna).

 A boys gym class ca. 1935.
 How many yogic-like poses do you see in this photo?